Orbital Materials: Shaping the Future of Machine Learning for Green Material Design

 How Do You Leverage Foundation Models For Material Design?

 Imagine you want to capture a pollutant from water.
-You need to design a suitable filter, i.e., at the atomic level, you need to find an arrangement of atoms that looks like a cage and lets the water through and only traps the pollutant.
+You need to design a suitable filter, i.e., at the atomic level, you need to find an arrangement of atoms that looks like a cage, lets the water through, and only traps the pollutant.
 This is an interesting but difficult chemical challenge since you only want to trap the pollutant.
-There are millions of possible materials you might try – and most of them won’t work.
+There are millions of possible materials you might try—and most of them won’t work.

 To avoid spending a lot of resources on prototyping, you might try to model the problem on the computer with a simulation.
 However, if you start bottom-up with the physical equations, you soon get stuck because the dynamics are just too complicated, and it requires an enormous amount of compute to solve the equations numerically.

-What we learned from AlphaFold is that machine learning can be incredibly useful in solving such problems that arise from the interaction of many individual components to produce novel, emergent behavior: the interactions between the individual atoms in a protein determine how the protein folds, resulting in its overall shape.
-Similarly, the atoms in such a cage would have to fit together to selectively capture only the pollutant.
+What we learned from AlphaFold is that machine learning can be incredibly useful in solving problems that arise from the interaction of many individual components to produce novel, emergent behavior.
+For example, the interactions between the individual atoms in a protein determine how the protein folds, resulting in its overall shape.
+Similarly, the atoms in such a cage would have to fit together to capture only the pollutant.

 Instead of solving physics equations numerically, you replace those simulations with the prediction of a generative AI model.
 The core idea of generative AI is that you give it a specification of what you want and then let it generate examples according to that specification.
 So first, you feed the AI model the specification by training it on previous examples, and over time it learns to find new examples on its own.
 We will train a model to generate material for applications it has never seen before, such as capturing CO2 from the atmosphere, or removing a pollutant from water.

-When developing a machine learning model, there are two main things you need to decide: The type of model – language, image etc – and the architecture of the model.
+When developing a machine learning model, there are two main things you need to decide: The type of model—e.g., language or image models—and the architecture of the model.
 For example, ChatGPT is a large language model and uses the transformer architecture that Google described in a publication in 2017.
 Stable Diffusion is a diffusion model and uses a convolutional neural network architecture.
 At Orbital Materials, we are adapting these models to make them more physically informed so they can be used for materials science and chemistry.

 Developing the machine learning model is only part of our overall work.
 Everything we develop has to be useful to later go into a lab and produce an actual material, so we spend a lot of time designing high-quality benchmarks and tests based on experimental results.
 Some benchmarks already exist, but we also put a lot of resources into this work ourselves.